yeasy/cello-archived/README.md

 [![Build Status](https://travis-ci.org/yeasy/cello.svg?branch=dev)](https://travis-ci.org/yeasy/cello)

-PaaS to provide Blockchain as a Service!
+Platform to provide Blockchain as a Service!

 Using Cello, we can

-* Obtain blockchains with customized configurations instantly, e.g., a 6-node chain using PBFT consensus.
+* Provision customizable Blockchains instantly, e.g., a 6-node chain using PBFT consensus.
-* Maintain a pool of running blockchains healthy with no human operations.
+* Maintain a pool of running blockchains healthy with no manual operations.
 * Check the system status, scale the chain numbers, change resources... through a dashboard.

 ![Typical Scenario](docs/imgs/scenario.png)